pixel-tree/cloudy-logic/README.md

 ### Context

 Cloudy Logic essay.
 Adorno.
 Postmodernism.
 Representationalism to performativity.
+Axiomatic knowledge.
 Neural nets.
-Abstract authority - dressing up superstitions in empirical terms to make them seem more credible.
-Tension between different logics in AI development - business and technical / the expectation vs reality - design and appearance are magic tricks to divert attention from flaws and limitations - enveloping the world / developing space for technology rather than vice versa.
+Abstract authority -- dressing up superstitions in empirical terms to make them seem more credible.
+Tension between different logics in AI development: business <---> technical / the expectation vs reality -- design and appearance are like magic tricks to divert attention from flaws and limitations -- enveloping the world / developing space for technology rather than vice versa.
 Yada yada.

 ### Development